JI4JUN/Leetcode-Every-Day/Solution/greedy/[55]JumpGame/55 Jump Game.md

 Imagine, we are about to go from Terminal 0 to Terminal 4 (take `nums = [2, 3, 1, 1, 4]` as an example, and the number of terminal correspond to the indices of the `nums` ) at an airport with terminals arranged in series.

-Each Terminal has an moving walkway, and the `nums[n]` represents the number of the farthest terminal that can be reached by the walkway starting from Terminal `n` .
+Each Terminal has an moving walkway, and the `nums[n]` represents the maximum number of terminals that can pass through.

 Now, we are taking on a challenge to successfully reach Terminal 4 by only taking the moving walkway.